haosulab/ManiSkill/README.md

 - `--save-traj`: save the replayed trajectory to the same folder as the original trajectory file.
 - `--num-procs=10`: split trajectories to multiple processes (e.g., 10 processes) for acceleration.
+- `--obs-mode=none`: (not included in the script above) specify the observation mode as `none`, i.e. not saving any observations.
 - `--obs-mode=rgbd`: (not included in the script above) specify the observation mode as `rgbd` to replay the trajectory.
 If `--save-traj`, the saved trajectory will contain the RGBD observations.
 RGB images are saved as uint8 and depth images (multiplied by 1024) are saved as uint16.
 - `--obs-mode=pointcloud`: (not included in the script above) specify the observation mode as `pointcloud`.
 We discourage using it directly.
 - `--obs-mode=state`: (not included in the script above) specify the observation mode as `state`.
 Note that the `state` observation mode is not allowed for challenge submission.

 </details>

-We recommend using our script only for converting actions into different control modes  and not record any observation information (i.e. without passing `--obs-mode`).
+We recommend using our script only for converting actions into different control modes  and not record any observation information (i.e. passing `--obs-mode=none`).
 The reason is that (1) some observation modes, e.g. point cloud, can take much space without any post-processing, e.g., point cloud downsampling; in addition, the `state` mode for soft-body environments also has a similar issue, since the states of those environments are particles.
 (2) Some algorithms  (e.g. GAIL) require custom keys stored in the demonstration files, e.g. next-observation.

 Thus we recommend that, after you convert actions into different control modes, implement your own custom environment wrappers for observation processing.
 After this, use another script to render and save the corresponding post-processed visual demonstrations.
 [ManiSkill2-Learn](https://github.com/haosulab/ManiSkill2-Learn) has included such observation processing wrapper and demonstration conversion script (with multi-processing), so we recommend referring to the repo for more details.